 Until health conditions and state guidance allow for less restricted travel to and from campus, all non-essential visitors and guests are not currently allowed on campus except as specifically approved in departmental Return to Campus and/or Return to Research plans.
 Parents and family members are considered essential visitors during the process of helping students move on or off campus.

 All in-person tours, information sessions and visits for prospective and admitted undergraduate, graduate and medical students, delegations and special groups are cancelled until further notice.

-- Visiting and adjunct faculty, and visiting postdoctoral scholars who are teaching and/or approved for essential on-site research, are excluded from the on-campus visitors restriction.
+Visiting and adjunct faculty, visiting research fellows and visiting postdoctoral scholars who are teaching and/or approved for essential on-site research, are excluded from the current on-campus visitors restriction.
 However, on-site research and teaching visitors should limit their time on campus to the research or teaching activities cited in their approved application to be on campus.
 The University has established detailed policies for on-campus operations for individuals with roles or work designated as essential.
 Approved on-site visiting and adjunct faculty and postdoctoral scholars must comply with University safety policies regarding COVID-19, complete any required training related to those policies, and may be subject to mandatory testing for COVID-19 depending on the nature of their role and amount of time on campus.
 For more information on designated essential roles, please consult your department chair and/or dean, as well as the FAQ for Staff and Managers, and Faculty Division.